NCLEX-PN Test Day Survival Guide: What to Expect and How to Stay Calm

 ✅ Know the Location

-Visit the Pearson VUE testing center website or even drive by beforehand.
+Visit the testing center’s website or even drive by beforehand.
 Knowing the route and where to park can ease a lot of anxiety.

 ✅ Pack the Essentials

-- Leave everything else—phones, bags, drinks—outside the testing area.
+- Leave phones, bags, drinks—outside the testing area.
 Lockers are provided at the center.

 2. What to Expect When You Arrive